-What is the Penalty for No Health Insurance?
+What is the Penalty for No Health Insurance in California?

-The penalty for not having health insurance that qualifies as minimum essential coverage will result in a fee.
+The penalty for not having health insurance that qualifies as minimum essential coverage in California in 2021 will result in a fee.

-How Much is the Penalty for Not Having Health Insurance?*
+How Much is the Penalty for Not Having Health Insurance in California?

-Under the Affordable Care Act penalty, your fee is calculated one of 2 ways.
-You’ll pay the higher of these amounts for 2014:
+Under the Affordable Care Act penalty, the fee is calculated one of two ways.
+You’ll pay the higher of these amounts:

 The penalty increases every year.

 1If you’re uninsured for just part of the year, 1/12 of the yearly penalty applies to each month you’re uninsured.